-Just 8 km off the coast from Townsville lies Magnetic Island.
-A 5184ha land mass with approximately 40 km of coastline, 11km at its widest point and rises to 497m at Mount Cook.
-Magnetic Island is a mountainous and thickly wooded island covering 49 sq kms and rising to 497 m at Mount Cook.
-This small island is only 11 km at its widest point and there is approximately 40 km of coastline: 23 bays and beaches, over 300 days of sunshine a year and 24 kms national parks walking tracks.
+Just 8 km off the coast from Townsville lies Magnetic Island; a mountainous and thickly wooded 5184ha land mass with approximately 40 km of coastline (23 bays and beaches), 11km at its widest point and rises to 497m at Mount Cook.
+Magnetic Island has over 300 days of sunshine a year and 24 kms national parks walking tracks.

 The eastern side of the island has four small settlements at Horseshoe Bay (the island's major residential area), Arcadia, Nelly Bay and Picnic Bay.
 Some 2533 ha of the central area and western side of the island are now national park.

 Mount Cook is the highest point on the island and the Royal Australian Air Force has an obstruction beacon and helicopter landing pad on the mountain.
 An application for a section 35 authority is currently under assessment as the previous authority under the old National Parks and Wildlife Act has expired.

 The island was first discovered by Captain Cook who called it Magnetic Island because he believed that the ores on the island had affected his compass.
 Cook's concerns seem to have been unjustified as subsequent tests have shown no magnetising qualities in the island's predominantly granite boulders.

 There are several ways to get up a mountain but I've been told the easiest way is Duck Creek.
 There also use to be a rough path to the top in the early 1990s what has been called the 'goat-track' that went up along the ridgeline immediately above upper Gustav Creek.
 The other route to Mt Cook's summit is up Gustav Creek (near the pump station).